Why create? Assorted thoughts on software development

 “[H]ow much wonder and joy I felt going on this ride with Syd.
 I loved delving into her past…” - Switchplayer.net

-As a creator, it is a uniquely exhilarating feeling that something that just came from my mind and typing on a keyboard (sounds very unromantic, yes) can make someone across the world feel wonder and joy, or even existentialist nightmares.
-I don’t quite have the physique, or crane operating skills, to be building the next Taj Mahal, but I feel with software, we as builders have the power to incite feelings of awe and wonder like that.
+As a creator, it is a uniquely exhilarating feeling that an abstraction in my mind can be materialized by typing on a keyboard, which can then make someone across the world feel wonder and joy, or even existentialist nightmares.
+I don’t quite have the physique, or crane operating skills, to be building the next Taj Mahal.
+I believe, that with software, we as builders have the power to incite feelings of awe and wonder like that.

 Examine your creations and how you would like to impact the world